Located in the mountains of northern Laos, Luang Prabang is nestled between the Mekong and Nam Khan rivers and reaches 700 meters above sea level.

-The UNESCO protected town with no building taller than 2 storeys is a gem of a place.
-It is a popular backpacker destination, but don't expect boozy bars and discos, this is more a place travellers come to chill out in after some crazy antics in Southern Thailand.
+It is a popular backpacker destination, but don't expect boozy bars and clubs; this is more a place that travellers come to chill out after a spell of late nights, diving and trekking in Southern Thailand.

 Stay near the night market and you will be a stone's throw from the epic Mekong River that winds down through the valleys, carving up the jungle and playing host to wading fisherman casting chained nets into its waters.